From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Results

 \section{Results}

-In order to characterize the broad band afterglow emission and extract relevant information on the afterglow microphysical parameters, we used the observables properties, such as fluxes and indices in X-ray and HE gamma-rays.
-In particular, we considered two energy bands in X-rays (XRT; 0.3-10~keV and XRT+BAT; 0.3-150~keV) and two energy bands in HE gamma-rays (LAT; 0.1-10~GeV and 0.1\,GeV-E\textsubscript{max}).
+In order to characterize the broad band afterglow emission and extract relevant information on the afterglow microphysical parameters, we used the observable properties, such as fluxes and photon indices in X-ray and HE gamma-rays.
+In particular, we considered two representative energies for calculating flux in the X-ray band (1 and 20~keV) and one representative energy in the HE gamma-ray band (1~GeV).